Walter Markov Prize

 Markov’s way of addressing history can be best described as a “history from below”.
 Examining revolutions and revolutionary moments in history, he became one of the most important German historians working on the French Revolution.
 In continuing the Leipzig tradition in world and global history, initiated by Karl Lamprecht and the Institute for Cultural and Universal History, Markov became the director of this institute in 1949 and tried to bring all area studies at his university under one roof for comparative studies.
 Pursuing international cooperation with scholars on the other side of the iron curtain – especially with scholars from Latin America, Africa (where he was the first German guest professor), and Asia – he hoped to stand against any withdrawal of his university from border-crossing dialogue and mutual learning.

-Applicants should submit their manuscripts, a summarizing abstract of 250 words and a brief CV electronically and as one PDF file to: headquarters(at)eniugh.org.
-The deadline for submissions is 31 May 2017.
+Applicants should submit their manuscripts, a summarizing abstract of 250 words and a brief CV electronically and as one PDF file to: email@example.com.

 Previous Prize Winners

 - Johanna Wolf (2017): “Assurances of Friendship”.
 Metallgewerkschafter während der Globalisierungsprozesse der langen 1970er-Jahre am Beispiel der Schiffbauindustrie

 - Lukas Schemper (2017): Humanity Unprepared: International Organization and the Management of Natural Disaster (1921-1991)